UPPMAX/install-methods/apps/bioinfo/Kraken/Kraken-0.10.5-beta-install-README.md

 Monthly database downloads
 --------------------------

 I have produced a script to be run on cron, to do database downloads (I am choosing monthly).
+Downloads are being saved to /sw/data/uppnex/Kraken, and the script `Kraken-update-db.sh` is there as well.

 New developments
 ----------------